 Myth #4: Pregnancy cures adenomyosis

-Adenomyosis is highly dependent on estrogen levels, and symptoms may temporarily improve during pregnancy , as hormonal changes during this period can suppress the condition.
+Adenomyosis is highly dependent on estrogen levels, and during pregnancy, there may be a temporary alleviation of symptoms as hormonal changes during this period can suppress the condition.
 However, symptoms often return after childbirth.
-In addition, natural childbirth or uterine surgery, such as cesarean section or fibroid removal, can lead to extensive changes in the uterus, which can worsen symptoms.
-Therefore, pregnancy may temporarily improve symptoms, but should not be considered the sole or permanent treatment for adenomyosis.
+In addition, natural birth or uterine surgery, such as a C-section or fibroid removal, can lead to extensive changes in the uterus, which can worsen symptoms.
+Therefore, pregnancy can temporarily alleviate symptoms, but it should not be considered the sole or permanent treatment for adenomyosis.

 Myth #5: Hysterectomy is the only hope

-Treatment options for adenomyosis depend on the severity of symptoms and whether the woman is planning to become pregnant.
-Hormone therapy is a common treatment that helps regulate the menstrual cycle, slow the growth of the uterine lining, and relieve symptoms.
-Another option is uterine artery embolization .
-This procedure reduces blood flow to the affected tissue, which can provide relief from symptoms.
-In extreme cases , when other treatments have failed and the woman is not planning to become pregnant, hysterectomy , the surgical removal of the uterus, may be considered as a permanent solution to adenomyosis.
+Methods of treating adenomyosis depend on the severity of symptoms and whether the woman plans to become pregnant.
+Hormonal therapy is one of the common approaches that helps regulate the menstrual cycle, slow down the growth of the uterine lining, and thus alleviate symptoms.
+Another option may be uterine artery embolization.
+This method reduces blood supply to the affected tissue, which can lead to relief from discomfort.
+In extreme cases, when other methods have failed and the woman does not plan to become pregnant, hysterectomy, surgical removal of the uterus, which represents a permanent solution for adenomyosis, may be considered.

 Do you suspect adenomyosis?

-Adenomyosis and its symptoms can sometimes be almost invisible to those around you, and due to the varied and non-specific symptoms, its diagnosis can be a long shot.
-But that doesn't mean your symptoms are "just in your head" or that pain should be a natural part of your menstrual cycle.
+Adenomyosis and its symptoms can sometimes appear almost invisible to those around you, and due to the diverse and non-specific symptoms, its diagnosis can be a long process.
+But that doesn't mean your symptoms are "just in your head," or that pain should be a natural part of your menstrual cycle.

-However, if you suspect adenomyosis (or endometriosis), don't underestimate your problems and don't let it get too far.
-Monitor your menstrual cycle and record your symptoms, consult your doctor, and don't be discouraged.
+However, if you suspect adenomyosis (or endometriosis), do not underestimate your problems and do not let it go too far.
+Monitor your menstrual cycle and record your symptoms, consult with doctors, and don't let them dismiss you.

 With love